mrdavehill/ACI/README.md

 Update credentials.py file with username and password

-Update listOfThings.py with device names and switchports
+Update the environment, host and vrf varibales in listOfThings.py

+Update the BD, EPG, Domain and tenants so they match your naming conventions in APICImport.py

 Run APICImporter.py